Religious denomination

 A religious denomination is a subgroup within a religion that operates under a common name and tradition, among other activities.

 The term refers to the various Christian denominations (for example, non-Chalcedonian, Eastern Orthodox, Catholic, and the branches of Protestantism, such as Lutheranism).
 It is also used to describe the five major branches of Judaism (Karaite Judaism, Orthodox, Conservative, Reform, and Reconstructionist).
 Within Islam, it can refer to the branches or sects (such as Sunni and Shia), as well as their various subdivisions, such as sub-sects, schools of jurisprudence, schools of theology and religious movements.

-The world's largest religious denomination is the Sunni Islam.
+The world's largest religious denomination is Sunni Islam.

 Christianity

 A Christian denomination is a generic term for a distinct religious body identified by traits such as a common name, structure, leadership and doctrine.
 Individual bodies, however, may use alternative terms to describe themselves, such as church or fellowship.
 Divisions between one group and another are defined by doctrine and church authority; issues such as the biblical interpretation, the authority of apostolic succession, eschatology, and papal primacy often separate one denomination from another.
 Groups of denominations often sharing broadly similar beliefs, practices and historical ties are known as branches of Christianity.

 The largest Christian denomination is the Catholic Church.